-Interest rates are a type of fee that’s charged wchen you borrow money.
+An interest rates is a type of fee that’s charged when you borrow money.
 With credit cards, interest rates are calculated as a percentage of your balance and shown as an annual percentage rate (APR).

 For example, a card could have a purchase interest rate of 8.99% APR, while a different card could have a purchase interest rate of 19.99% APR.

-Here are the most common types of interest rates you’ll find on credit cards:
+Here are the most common types of credit card interest rates you’ll find on credit cards:

 - Purchase interest rate.
 This is the interest you are charged when you use your credit card for making payments in retail outlets or online.
 You only incur this interest rate if you don’t pay off your full balance by the due date.

 - Cash advance interest rate.
 This is the interest rate you are charged when you use your credit card for withdrawing cash from ATMs or cash equivalent transactions, like buying gift cards or gambling.

 - Balance transfer interest rate.
 This is the interest rate you’re charged when transferring an existing credit card debt to a new card.

 - Promotional interest rate.
 Many credit card providers offer new customers promotional interest rates for purchases and/or balance transfers.
 This promotional interest rate is only available for a limited time, with the standard interest rate applying after the specified time period.
 For example, a card may offer you 0% interest on balance transfers for the first 6 months.
 If you didn’t pay off the balance transfer during the first 6 months, the standard rate for balance transfers would apply to the debt.

 Even the smallest difference in credit card interest rates can have a huge impact on costs.
 When you’re looking for a new card, make sure you compare both the standard and promotional interest rates to help you find one that suits your needs.